 For the broth

-Portion the soup into two bowls.
-Add the green onions, shoots and greens and stir through.
+- Portion the soup into two bowls.
+Add the green onions and herbs, plus any vegetables, bamboo shoots and stir through.
 Top with the egg and shrimp, tofu and the reserved lemon or lime pieces.
-Add Sriracha to taste if that’s your thing.
+Add Sriracha, soy sauce and/or sesame oil to taste if that’s your thing.